Admin-7/Mr-Robot-techniques/Persona-based-training-matrix.md

 * Use [HTTPS Everywhere](https://www.eff.org/https-everywhere%20) so you make sure you send data to the service using HTTPS and not HTTP.

 Also, a guide: [Digital Security Tips for Protesters](https://www.eff.org/deeplinks/2016/11/digital-security-tips-for-protesters)

-# Organizers & Journalists vs. Random Assholes

-## Data management

-* Use a [WHOIS privacy ("Domain privacy")](https://en.wikipedia.org/wiki/Domain_privacy) service (or, if you're okay taking the small risk, provide inaccurate WHOIS information)

-## Security hygiene and habits

-* 2FA (on your own accounts and, if you're running a group blog, on your blog site, etc.)

-## Helpful tools

-* Use OnionShare/TorBrowser or share.RiseUp.net or [Magic Wormhole](https://github.com/warner/magic-wormhole) to share files rather than public Dropbox/Google Docs, etc.

 # Organizers & Journalists vs. Assholes with Resources